General Eligibility Guidelines

-The Nonfiction Book of the Year will broadly cover narrative works of business, current affairs, politics, biography and history.
+The Nonfiction Book of the Year will broadly cover narrative works of business, current affairs, politics, and history.

 Titles submitted for the Best Irish-published Book of the Year must emanate from an Irish-based publishing house.
 The award aims to reward the overall excellence of a title’s publication from intrinsic merit, to the aesthetic merits of the book itself, the publicity campaign, the impact on the market etc.

 Titles submitted for the Children’s Book of the Year categories, should be carefully directed to the appropriate category:

 - Junior category is for books aimed at the under-8 age group.

 - Senior category is for books aimed at the 8-12 age group.